LearnCalculusApplications of Derivatives

 In the following, assume f is a twice differentiable function – that is, f''(x) exists everywhere in the domain of f.
 Identify with justification whether each of the following statements is true or false.

-3. f''(x) < 0 for all x.
-It is possible for f to have a local maximum.
+3. If f''(x) < 0 for all x, then it is possible for f to have a local maximum.

 Problem set